bcarrell/bcarrell.github.io/content/posts/why_go.md

-I believe that functional programming as a paradigm brings a lot of really, really important ideas to the table, but if I had to summarize the most important reason to adopt a functional programming style it would be: functional programming techniques foster simplicity and an easier way to reason about, develop, test, and maintain software.
+I believe that functional programming as a paradigm brings a lot of really, really important ideas to the table, but if I had to summarize the most important reason to adopt a functional programming style it would be: functional programming techniques encourage simplicity and an easier way to reason about, develop, test, and maintain software.
 Predicting the behavior of programs is, I would argue, much easier when the program is designed in a functional way.